We all have that phase where maths seems impossible and you are like “I hate maths”, “I don’t like maths”, or “ maths is hard.”

 Spend less time copying formulas that you can easily find in your textbook.
 Instead, take heed of the advice and justifications that your professor provides.

-Math is a subject that must be learned in order; you must fully comprehend one problem before moving on to the next.
+Math is a subject we must learn in order; you must fully comprehend one problem before moving on to the next.

 If all you understand about an equation is how it works, it will be more challenging to understand how it fits into future solutions to various situations.

-According to research by the Cognitive Science Society, students who employed a problem-solving-first method regularly outperformed students who studied the mathematical solution before attempting to solve the problem with it.
+According to research by the Cognitive Science Society, students who employed a problem-solving-first method regularly outperformed those who studied the mathematical solution before attempting to solve the problem.

 Students could more clearly understand the logic underlying the problem and the steps necessary to solve it if they understood the problem before learning the solution.